AnthonissenBert/Notes/water elemental.md

-creature we fought in the ser
+creature we fought in the sewers